nehaberu/da-ba-portfolio/01-retail-sales-sql/README.md

 | `NTILE()` quintile scoring + `CASE` segmentation | 04 (RFM) |
 | First-touch cohort + month-offset retention | 05 |

-*Dataset is fully synthetic and generated with a fixed random seed — no real customer data.*